Catheryna/Hello-World/README.md

 Hello, Friends!

-I wouldlike to tell you about QA.
+I would like to tell you about QA.
 QA is quality assurance.